Fiji braces for Cyclone Yasa with 16-meter waves forecast | DW | 17.12.2020

 Some 50 foreign yachts, some of Fiji's few current tourist visitors, had been shifted Thursday to southern mangrove waters.

-The coastal trees should provide "good protection against the winds," said Port Denarau Marina executive officer Cynthia Rasch.
+The coastal trees should provide "good protection against the winds," said Port Denarau Marina executive officer Cynthia Rasch, speaking with Reuters.